 Set up and view recordings and recording defaults.
 View your customized Record List.
 If you have more than one digital recording device connected, use this menu to change the default digital Record To device.
-Set analog recording size.
+Set analog recording picture format.
+Set analog recording quality for programs recorded on the TV Disc.